eTA Canada for Dutch Citizens

 - A current email address to receive the eTA.

 Another of the eTA requirements for Dutch Citizens is that dual nationals must apply for their eTA using the same passport they intend to travel with.
 The reason for this is that the eTA is linked to the passport number used in the application.

 Citizens must be over 18 at the time of application.
 If they are not, an adult is permitted to apply on their behalf.
 Adults applying on behalf of a minor must fill in all the same details as a full application but may also need to provide some basic personal information about themselves as the minor’s parent or guardian.

-All travelers must leave Canada visa the airport before the date specified in their passport.
-If a Dutch citizens wants to extend their stay in Canada, they can apply for an extension from within Canada by filling in an application at least 30 days before their travel authorization expires.
+All travelers must leave the airport before the date specified in their passport.
+If a Dutch citizen wants to extend their stay in Canada, they can apply for an extension from within Canada by filling in an application at least 30 days before their travel authorization expires.

 How Long is the Canadian eTA Valid for Dutch Nationals?